evolbioinfo/gotree/docs/commands/draw.md

 Flags:
-  -i, --input string             Input tree (default "stdin") -m, --metadata-file string     Tab separated metadata file to add colored markers to tip nodes (svg & png):
+  -i, --input string             Input tree (default "stdin") -m, --metadata-file string     Tab separated metadata file to add colored markers (and a legend) to tip
-                                 tip name in the first column (header ignored), then one column per metadata field (header = field name).
+                                 nodes (svg & png): tip name in the first column (header ignored), then one column per metadata field (header = field name).
 Values are auto-detected as discrete or continuous; colors and marker shapes are auto-assigned unless overridden with --metadata-colors.
 Empty cells draw an unfilled grey circle.
       --metadata-colors string   Optional YAML file overriding the color scheme and/or marker shape of one or more --metadata-file fields (discrete value->color map, or continuous low/high/min/max; shape: circle|square|triangle|diamond|star)